 Sodexo reluctantly released Kevin to become NJW’s Chief Operating Officer over 4 years ago.

 NJW has always had talented, loyal staff.
 Several individuals who have flourished in recent years are Business Commercial Director Trudie Jedynak, CTO Graham Morris, CXO James Gould, and Project Director Debbie Taylor.
 Each have been instrumental in supporting NJW’s ascent as world class company.

-Today, NJW has won new multi-million-pound customers such as Transport for London, ISS, Fidelity, Allied Irish Bank, Office of Public Works, Wolverhampton City Council, (DIO) Defence Infrastructure Organisation and JLL.
+Today, NJW has won new multi-million-pound customers such as Transport for London, ISS, Fidelity, Allied Irish Bank, Office of Public Works, Wolverhampton City Council and JLL.

 NJW is fit for purpose more than ever as the company rapidly expands into new horizons including the United States.

 As NJW marks its 25th year in business, we acknowledge and thank all of our employees; the many talented and dedicated people who service our customers well and make this Newbury company great.

 NJW staff celebrated the occasion and successes with a VIP day at Newbury Races on Saturday 21st of April 2018.